syncfusion-content/jsp-docs/jsp/PivotGrid/save-load.md

 {% endhighlight %}

-## Load Report from Local Storage
+## Load report from local storage

-To load the stored report of PivotGrid from local storage, we need to call the `loadReport` method in PivotGrid.
+To load the stored report of the pivot grid from the local storage, call the `loadReport` method in the pivot grid.

 {% highlight html %}